Best daily deals

 A picture of the Samsung Galaxy Buds Live noise canceling true wireless earbuds in the case against a gray background.

-Lily Katz / SoundGuys
+Lil Katz / SoundGuys

 Samsung hasn’t announced any plan to optimize battery life as Apple has with iOS 14.

-The Samsung Galaxy Buds Live lasted 5 hours, 15 minutes on a single charge with noise canceling enabled.
+The Samsung Galaxy Buds Live lasted 5 hours and 15 minutes on a single charge with noise canceling enabled.
 Our testing methodology subjects every audio product to the same rigors: a constant output of real music peaking at 75dB(SPL) until battery depletion.
 If you listen at quieter volumes, you’ll get closer to the specified 6-hour playtime from the earphones.
 Quick charging the earbuds takes just five minutes for one hour of listening.

-Listeners who plan to listen with ANC exclusively enabled will enjoy an additional two and a half charge cycles from the branded case.
+Listeners who plan to listen with ANC exclusively enabled will enjoy an additional two-and-a-half charge cycles from the branded case.
 Disabling ANC entirely affords approximately 8 hours of standalone playtime and 2.63 extra charge cycles.
 Samsung’s case retains wireless charging capabilities and is Qi wireless compliant.
 You may also top up the case directly from your Samsung Galaxy smartphone via Wireless PowerShare.

 The constant deplete-and-recharge nature of wireless batteries exacerbates this decrease in capacity.
 Most of us place the earbuds back in the case when we’re not using them.
 While this makes for a convenient organizational tool, it also means the earbuds are always charging to 100%, and rarely hitting 0%.
 Right now, most totally wireless earbuds have an expiration date.
 With that in mind, be sure to adjust your budget for earphones accordingly.

-Apple is attempting to soften this issue with software: its iOS update now instructs the AirPods line of earbuds to communicate with the case, preventing them from charging beyond 80% capacity, until you plan to use them.
+Apple is attempting to soften this issue with software: its iOS update now instructs the AirPods line of earbuds to communicate with the case, preventing them from charging beyond 80% capacity until you plan to use them.
 This slows down the degradation process by learning your usage habits.
 If you consistently listen to your earbuds on the train to and from work during the week, the earbuds will only top up in preparation for that event.
-That’s just one example of the technology which will become familiar with each user’s habits over time.
+That’s just one example of the technology that will become familiar with each user’s habits over time.

 The Samsung Galaxy Buds Live noise canceling works